 “Many thanks for all your help.
 I have appreciated your thoroughness and the speed with which you have worked.”

-Shining a light on developments in the residential property
+Shining a light on developments in the residential property market.

 The higher rates of SDLT are intended to apply to purchases of additional residential properties, such as second homes and buy to let properties.